TheThingsArchive/ttn/README.md

 ## Run The Things Network's backend locally

 - Set up the backend as described [above](#set-up-the-things-networks-backend-for-development).
 - Run `forego start` to start all backend services at the same time.
-Make sure that Redis and Mosquitto **are running** on your machine.
+Make sure that Redis and RabbitMQ **are running** on your machine.
 - First time only (or when Redis is flushed):
   * Run `ttn broker register-prefix 00000000/0 --config ./.env/broker/dev.yml`
   * Restart the backend services